 #

 As Jonathan Grimmer stepped down onto solid ground, heads turned.
-It was one thing to arrive in an upscale carriage, like so many of the other guests, or to show up dressed in the finest silks money could buy.
+It was one thing to arrive in an upscale carriage -like so many of the other guests- or to show up dressed in the finest silks money could buy.
 It was another thing entirely to arrive by airship.
 Even among the ton, the Penny Dreadful drew attention.
 If Prince Albert himself had arrived at the party in a velocipede, he still would not have made such an impressive entrance.
 Which was precisely what Jonathan wanted.
 If he was to gain an audience with Lord Connor, he needed to get the man’s attention.
 He removed his hat and with a sweeping hand, gestured his thanks to the captain above.

 “Thank you, Captain Merrick,” he said, loud as he could manage.
 He knew he was being obnoxious, but it wouldn't be the first time Jonathan had made a scene at a party.